Table of Contents

 Sample Mexican Street Food

 For nights out on the town, high-end restaurants have made CDMX a culinary landmark.
-You can find every type of international cuisine that you can think of, but some of our favorites include restaurants such as Quintonil, Pujol, or Merotoro.
+You can find every type of international cuisine that you can think of, but some of the best restaurants in Mexico City for fine dining include Quintonil, Pujol, and Rosetta.

 What do all of these places have in common?
 An excellent selection of unique and modern twists on traditional Mexican dishes.
 On the menu, you’ll find quesadillas, tacos, arróz, and other Mexican delicacies that will leave you wanting more.
 The only catch?
 Snagging a table at these spots can often be near impossible.
 But we’ve got you covered!
 Just hit up the Salt & Wind Travel concierge desk and we’ll help you out!